 For many, these new approaches have come too late.
 If this is the case for you, tackling the ‘three critical events,’ as described by Gary L. Wenk (See ‘secondary injury above), is crucial.
 While there is no medical protocol, there is enough scientific research to bring all the dots together.

-If you are currently taking prescription medications it can be worthwhile to consult with your doctor to ask about using ‘natural’ remedies rather than ‘chemical’ ones; especially given that the injured brain can be susceptible to sensitivity to drugs.
-Try to find a doctor who has experience in treating brain-injured patients or ask for a referral to a neuropsychologist who will be able to guide your treatment.
+If you are currently taking prescription medications, it can be worthwhile to consult with your doctor to ask about using ‘natural’ remedies rather than ‘chemical’ ones; especially given that the injured brain can be more sensitive to medication side effects.¹ Try to find a doctor who has experience in treating brain-injured patients or ask for a referral to a neuropsychologist who will be able to guide your treatment.

 Never stop any treatment plan without the knowledge and support of the prescribing physician.

-Current medical protocols often don’t use the latest science and new findings can take ten or so years to filter into clinical practice.
+Current medical protocols often don’t use the latest science, and new findings can take upward of 20 or so years to filter into clinical practice.

 The brain environment